Logo Muuuh Nature and Wildlife Documentaries

 Photography Camera Settings

 Photos are taken during dawn and dusk, overcast or when the object is in the shadow.
 Except landscape, all shots are handhold, rarely on tripod.
-Our largest lens, the 70-200mm w/ or w/o TC2 isn't that long.
-Usually, kneeling or lying on the ground.
+I replaced the NIKKOR Z 70-200mm f/2.8 with the NIKKOR Z 100-400mm f/4.5-5.6 S which was a mistake.
+The quality of the photos with the longer lens isn't convincing.

 Bird Photography